fish-shell/fish-shell/doc_src/index.rst

 - :kbd:`Tab` `completes <#tab-completion>`_ the current token. :kbd:`Shift`\ +\ :kbd:`Tab` completes the current token and starts the pager's search mode.

 - :kbd:`←` (Left) and :kbd:`→` (Right) move the cursor left or right by one character.
-If the cursor is already at the end of the line, and an autosuggestion is available, they accept one word of the autosuggestion.
+If the cursor is already at the end of the line, and an autosuggestion is available, :kbd:`→` accepts the autosuggestion.

 - :kbd:`Alt`\ +\ :kbd:`←` and :kbd:`Alt`\ +\ :kbd:`→` move the cursor one word left or right (to the next space or punctuation mark), or moves forward/backward in the directory history if the command line is empty.
 If the cursor is already at the end of the line, and an autosuggestion is available, :kbd:`Alt`\ +\ :kbd:`→` (or :kbd:`Alt`\ +\ :kbd:`F`) accepts the first word in the suggestion.